IceLuna/Eagle/docs/source/latest_release.rst

 11. Added ``Project`` class.
 It allows you to get paths to project folders.

 12. Added `Setter/Getter` of `BodyType` of ``RigidBodyComponent``.
 By default, it's static.
-So, if you want a dynamic object, you must add RigidBodyComponent first, set its body type to dynamic and only after that add any collider component, because the body type is read when a collider component is initialized and cannot be changed later.
+So, if you want a dynamic object, you must add RigidBodyComponent first, set its body type to dynamic and only after that add any collider component, because the body type is read when a collider component is initialized and it cannot be changed later.

 13. Added events and ``OnEvent()`` function to C# entity.
 Currently supported events: WindowClose, WindowResize, WindowFocused, KeyPressed, KeyReleased, KeyTyped, MouseButtonPressed, MouseButtonReleased, MouseMoved, MouseScrolled.